nagarajan/motleytechpy3/content/reactToDoList/content.md

 Try it out below...

 Some features : You can click on an item text to modify it.
 You can also move items across lists by clicking on the arrows.
 Item deletion uses the red 'x'.
+Doesn't have drag and drop as yet.

 <div id='appContainer'>You need Javascript to run this program</div>